-Some futurologists and industry experts predict that in years to come mobile phones will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.
+Some futurologists and industry experts predict that in years to come, mobile phones will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.

 One thing’s for certain: the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years, it's going to be an exciting ride.

-Here is a list of some of the things we might be able to expect from the phones of the future:
+Here is a list of some of the things we might be able to expect from the phones of the future.

-Holographic phones could one day be a reality though.
 Especially if the Holoflex prototype showcased by researchers from Queen’s University in Canada is anything to go by.